bertelschmitt/multistreamYOLO/MultiDetect.md

 The window will list the GPU(s) usable by YOLO via TensorFlow and CUDA.
 Note: The GPU number is as reported by TensorFlow, it sometimes is different from what nvidia-smi says.

-The Master Window will, in the "Porcess" tab, give you a per-process status report, report any errors in the "Error" tab, and give you running stats per process in the "Stats" tab.
+The Master Window will, in the "Process" tab, give you a per-process status report, report any errors in the "Error" tab, and give you running stats per process in the "Stats" tab.
 If your machine is low on resources, constant updates of the stats can be a performance hit.
 Stats are off be default.

 Stats can help in adjusting the proper frame rates.
 Let stats run for a little while, the numbers are running averages and need a little time to settle.
 Current frames and seconds are displayed as reported by the streams.
 Keep in mind that IP cams often report bogus data. **IFPS** is the incoming frame rate, again as reported.
 It depends on what the video source claims it is.